 - Click Advanced Detection

-Use the date range selector to apply relevant time period
+Use the date range selector to apply the relevant time period

 Click Advanced filtering for additional filter options

 Set Min Cohort Size to omit the less significant publishers.
 Recommended value is 10 or more.
 Data updates automatically.

 Perform the following detection practices only after the basic setup.